DutsAndrew/ck-api/README.md

 CK-API is a backend built with Python, FastAPI, MongoDB, and motor to make a fast, scalable, and non-io blocking API that can handle many requests at one time.
 This API is paired with the CK-Client you can view more of that project [here](https://github.com/DutsAndrew/ck-client).
 CK is a employee organization tool that helps users stay organized by keeping the many apps that we all use day-to-day in one interface.

+If you would like to contribute, talk about pricing, or participating in the BETA please reach out to: dutsandrew@gmail.com CK is open source to keep things transparent for users and to allow the community around the application to grow.

 ## Task List

 ### App Setup